Skip to main content

 func handleRequest(c fiber.Ctx) error {

-httpReq, err := adaptor.ConvertRequest(c, false)
+httpReq, err := adaptor.ConvertRequest(c, true)

 if err != nil {